falcond20/UFOapi/Readme.txt

-TO import the database to your postgresql run this in terminal pg_restore -c -U firstuser -W -F t -d ufodb ufodb.tar
+TO import the database to your postgresql run this in terminal pg_restore -c -U firstuser -W -F t -d ufodb UFO/UFO_db/ufodb.tar